geserrato/geserrato/README.md

 - 👋 Hi, I’m @geserrato
-- 👀 I’m interested in ...
+- 👀 I’m interested in Backend and Mobile
-- 🌱 I’m currently learning IOS Developer
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me g.serrato41@outlook.com

 <!---
 geserrato/geserrato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.